Cape Canaveral Space Launch Complex 37: Delta IV and Delta IV Heavy (2002–2024)

-Proposals for Starship (from 2025)
+Starship (from 2025)

 During the lead up to the Delta IV's retirement, the United States Space Force (having taken over the Air Force's jurisdiction at Cape Canaveral) and SpaceX began evaluating SLC-37 as a potential launch site for Starship.
 This would complement SpaceX's existing operations at Starbase and its plans for Launch Complex 39A at Kennedy Space Center.
 As part of the process, the Federal Aviation Administration was tasked with preparing an environmental impact statement (EIS).
 The draft EIS, initially expected in December 2024, was released in June 2025.
-An official lease announcement was originally expected to occur following the final study's release in September 2025.
-As of November 4th 2025, the final study is yet to be released.
+The final study's release was posted in November 2025, with a record of decision being formally issued by the Department of the Air Force on November 20.

 SpaceX plans to construct two launch pads with integration towers on the eastern portion of SLC-37, designed to support a potential flight cadence of up to 76 launches per year.
-In March 2025, SpaceX announced it had received a limited right of entry for SLC-37, which it has used to begin demolition and site clearing.
+In March 2025, SpaceX announced it had received a limited right of entry for SLC-37, which it had used to begin demolition and site clearing.
 On June 12, the mobile service structure and lightning towers for the Delta IV pad were imploded in a controlled demolition.

+The leasing provoked some criticism from residents of neighboring communities such as Titusville and Cape Canaveral, with worries being primarily aired about noise pollution stemming from the high launch cadence at SLC-37 and LC-39A.